dhondta/python-pybots/docs/index.md

 - **Specific-purpose bots**: The specific classes, inheriting from general classes, that handles more particular protocols.

+- **API classes**: The classes implementing full API's of Web services, relying on bots.

-- **Application-related bots**: The particular classes, inheriting from specific classes, that abstract application-level communications with the target hosts (e.g. CTF-related bots for communicating with CTF websites).
+- **Application-related bots**: The particular classes, inheriting from specific classes, that abstract application-level communications with the target hosts.